 Teaching primary kids to tell time past the hour can be a challenge but it doesn’t have to be a struggle for you or your students.
 In this post I’ll share with you some easy tips and simple strategies you can use as you teach your class to tell time.
 I should also mention they are hands-on, concrete, and FUN!
-Be sure to download all of the FREE resources throughout this post so your students can practice these simple strategies that really do work!
+Be sure to download all of the FREE resources at the end of this post so your students can practice these simple strategies that really do work!

 Telling time is one of the more abstract concepts we teach during our math instruction.
 When reading a clock it can be difficult for some students to make the leap in thinking to one is five, two is ten, three is fifteen and so on.
 Telling time past the hour can prove to be an even bigger challenge for some.
 Many students get thrown for a loop when the hour hand falls between two numbers.
 Is it 5:30 or 6:30?
 11:30 or 12:30?